onap/policy-clamp/README.md

 A [docker-compose example file](extra/docker/clamp/docker-compose.yml) can be found under the [extra/docker/clamp/ folder](extra/docker/).

-Once the image has been built and is available locally, you can use the `docker-compose up` command to deploy a prepopullated database and a clamp instance available on [https://localhost:3000](https://localhost:3000).
+Once the image has been built and is available locally, you can use the `docker-compose up` command to deploy a pre-populated database, and a clamp instance available on [https://localhost:3000](https://localhost:3000).

 ### Logs